 As of December 31, 2013, such instruments were comprised entirely of Eurodollar futures contracts.
 Eurodollar futures are cash settled futures contracts on an interest rate, with gains or losses credited or charged to the Company's account on a daily basis and reflected in earnings as they occur.
 A minimum balance, or "margin", is required to be maintained in the account on a daily basis.
 The Company is exposed to the changes in value of the futures by the amount of margin held by the broker.
-This margin represents the collateral the Company has posted for its open positions and is recorded on the consolidated balance sheet as part of restricted cash.
+This margin represents the collateral the Company has posted for its open positions and is recorded on the consolidated balance sheet as part of restricted cash

-During the three months ended March 31, 2014, the Company entered into an interest rate swaption agreement.
-The Company's swaption agreement grants the Company the right but not the obligation to enter into an underlying pay fixed interest rate swap ("payer swaption").
-The Company may also enter into swaption agreements that provide the Company the option to enter into receive fixed interest rate swap ("receiver swaption").
+During the six months ended June 30, 2014, the Company was a party to interest rate swaption agreements.
+At June 30, 2014, the Company had one outstanding swaption agreement which grants the Company the right but not the obligation to enter into an underlying pay fixed interest rate swap ("payer swaption").
+The Company may also enter into swaption agreements that provide the Company the option to enter into a receive fixed interest rate swap ("receiver swaption").